nyurik/leaflet-vega/README.md

   "delayRepaint": true,

   // These signals are two-way bound with Leaflet
-  // A vega spec may alter the declaration to update signal's value when needed
+  // A vega spec may alter the declaration to update signal value when needed
-  // For example, your spec may override zoom/lat/long definition to control map's position:
+  // For example, your spec may override zoom/lat/long definition to control map position:
   //    {"name": "zoom", "on": ..., "update": ...}
   "signals": [
     {"name": "zoom"},